distributethe6ix/70DaysOfServiceMesh/70DaysExercises/2-Install and Test a Service Mesh.md

     ```
     export PATH=$PWD/bin:$PATH
     ```
-5. Let's proceed to install Istio
+5. Check to verify that your environment is ready to go:
     ```
+    istioctl x precheck
+    ```
+    And the output
+    ```
+    ✔ No issues found when checking the cluster.
+Istio is safe to install or upgrade!
+    To get started, check out https://istio.io/latest/docs/setup/getting-started/
+    ```
+6. Let's proceed to install Istio
+    ```
     istioctl install --set profile=demo -y
+    ```
+    You will see the following output:
+    ```
+    ✔ Istio core installed
+    ✔ Istiod installed
+    ✔ Egress gateways installed
+    ✔ Ingress gateways installed
+    ✔ Installation complete
     ```